 Since a greater number of e-invoices requires fewer resources for processing, suppliers are motivated to adopt the same technology.

-Implementing a new technology or system should be followed by measures that track is the performance in return.
+Implementing a new technology or system should be followed by measures that track the performance in return.
 Measuring AP automation ROI can help you and the AP team to maximize efficiency and drive profitability in your Accounts Payable department.

 By using these metrics, companies can change AP automation processes to minimize costly errors and improve ROI.